 The Tennessee Hollow Trail is alive with nature.
 This 1.5-mile path journeys through the 270-acre Tennessee Hollow Watershed north-south from the Presidio Wall Playground to Crissy Marsh and East Beach.
 The area features residential neighborhoods, native habitats, forest groves, playing fields, public art, and historic treasures.

-The watershed is now being revitalized, and a walk here will let you witness restoration in action.
+The watershed is now being revitalized, and a walk here will let you witness nature rebounding as a result of restoration in action.
 Accordingly, some sections of trail are still awaiting completion, so keep your eyes open for signage and detours.

 If you enter the trail at the south end near Presidio Wall Playground, you'll find a breathtaking view of the gorgeous valley below.
 Your first stop will be El Polín Spring, accessible via a very short connecting pathway.
 This area was restored in 2011.
 You'll see plenty of wildflowers, hummingbirds, and butterflies at this pretty oasis, and also the historic remnants of one of San Francisco's first residential neighborhoods, dating from the early 1800s.
 Legendary healer and businesswoman Juana Briones lived here as a young girl.

 Where the Tennessee Hollow Trail intersects with Lovers' Lane, you'll find MacArthur Meadow, where all three streams in the watershed come together.
 This area was restored in 2017.
 Further north is the YMCA Reach, a riparian corridor and seasonal freshwater wetland.